-REPRESENT THE NEEDS OF ALL THE PEOPLE IN THE COMMUNITY The region's community is ageing and there is a high proportion of people living with disability.
+Represent the Needs of All the People in the Community The region's community is ageing and there is a high proportion of people living with disability.
 The Councils manage a large number of assets that require repair and replacement each year and deliver a wide range of programs to support community health and wellbeing.
 In addition, the Councils prepare plans for new construction projects or receive applications for big developments.
 This requires very important decisions to be made by Council during monthly Council meetings.
-The Yorke Peninsula Council has an Access Advisory Working Party and the Copper Coast Council has a Disability Discrimination Act Advisory Committee as a part of each Council's planning and decision making..
+The Yorke Peninsula Council has an Access Advisory Working Party and the Copper Coast Council has a Disability Discrimination Act Advisory Committee as a part of each Council's planning and decision making.
 There is potential to strengthen the role of access advisory committees in Council decision making structures in the region.
 There may also be an opportunity for the Alliance Councils to make meetings more accessible to more people in the community.

-PRIORITIES - 6 Continue to support Working Groups and/or Committees of Council as an important part of Council decision making and identify opportunities to improve information exchange with stakeholders in the region. - 7 Work with the Local Government Association on methods to improve community participation in Council meetings (such as virtual meetings, sub-titles, provision of aids and equipment, etc).
-OUTCOMES - Increased representation by people with a disability.
-CONSULTATION AND ENGAGEMENT Each Alliance Council has a community consultation and engagement policy that explains the importance of community participation in decision making to Council staff, Elected Members and the public.
-The policies for Barunga West and Copper Coast include principles for effective and easy to understand communication PRIORITIES - 8 Review Council consultation and engagement policies to strengthen accessibility (such as nominating specific consultations that will be undertaken in accessible formats). - 9 Prepare accessible formats of Council consultation and signage such as EasyRead, braille, audio and video. - 10 Establish a Disability and Priority Populations Register to improve targeted engagement and consultation with interested individuals, community groups, service providers in the region.
-OUTCOMES Increased participation in community consultation by people with a disability.
+Priorities - Support people of all abilities and representing all communities to participate on Working Groups and/or Committees of Council to support all communities to participate in decision making. - Identify opportunities to improve information exchange with stakeholders in the region. - Work with the Local Government Association on methods to improve community participation in Council meetings (such as virtual meetings, sub-titles, provision of aids and equipment, etc).
+Outcomes Increased representation by people with disability.

+Consultation and Engagement Each Alliance Council has a community consultation and engagement policy that explains the importance of community participation in decision making to Council staff, Elected Members and the public.
+The policies for Barunga West and Copper Coast include principles for effective and easy to understand communication.
+Priorities - 9 Review Council consultation and engagement policies to strengthen accessibility (such as nominating specific consultations that will be undertaken in accessible formats). - 10 Prepare accessible formats of Council consultation and signage such as EasyRead, braille, audio and video. - 11 Establish a Disability and Priority Populations Register to improve targeted engagement and consultation with interested individuals, community groups and service providers in the region.
+Outcomes Increased participation in community consultation by people with disability.

 The Alliance Councils play an important role in planning and improving physical access to local environments for all members of the community.
 If a design works well for people with disability, it works better for everyone.
 The community values the role the Councils play in providing Infrastructure such as footpaths, libraries, sport and community facilities and programs, waste collection, community events, public places and open space.
 The community also places high importance on services such as Passenger Travel as a part of accessing these locations and opportunities.
 State theme: Accessible communities The accessibility of the built environment, quality services and information is key to ensuring people living with disability are included and have the opportunity to equally participate in all aspects of community life.
 It is our aim to increase accessibility to public and community infrastructure, transport, services, information, sport and recreation and the greater community.
+Moving Around the Region

-INFRASTRUCTURE There is evidence of significant investment in accessibility and inclusion projects of different sizes across the region.
-This includes all access paths along the coast and between townships, all access town centre developments, installation of accessible toilets and play equipment, mobility scooter charge points in park furniture, accessible holiday park accommodation and beach access equipment and inclusive indoor sports and recreation facilities.
+Infrastructure There is evidence of significant investment in accessibility and inclusion projects of different sizes across the region.
+This includes all access paths along the coast and between townships, all access town centre developments, installation of accessible toilets and play equipment, mobility scooter charge points in park furniture, accessible holiday park accommodation and beach access equipment, and inclusive indoor sports and recreation facilities.
 And there are plans for more investment into the future.
+Moving Around the Region